mahajanudit/minidlna/THUMBNAIL_TROUBLESHOOTING.md

 1. Run `./debug_thumbnails.sh` to identify the specific issue
 2. Follow the debugging steps above based on what the script reports
 3. Rebuild and reinstall MiniDLNA with the updated `upnpsoap.c`
-4. Force a rescan: `sudo minidlna -R`
+4. Force a rescan: `sudo minidlnad -R`
 5. Test with your DLNA client

 If you still have issues, share the output of: